cybertraining-dsc/su21-reu-364/project/index.md

 ## 1. Introduction

+Object detection and feature selection are essential tasks in computer vision and have been approached from various perspectives over the past few decades [9, 14, 27, 36, 52].

 - [X] Find liturature about image processing aand object recognition.
 - [X] Analyze liturature & explain how this relates.